 As our Commonwealth currently faces a more politically-motivated Attorney General’s office, it is more critical than ever that leaders stand by the principles they have fought for and defended, for so long.
-I strongly supported the marriage amendment to the Virginia Constitution that is now being so flippantly disregarded – chairing the committee through which the matter had to pass numerous times and personally negotiated the final language of the amendment.
+I strongly supported the marriage amendment to the Virginia Constitution that is now being so flippantly disregarded – chairing the committee through which it had to pass numerous times, and personally negotiated the final language of the amendment.
 I truly believe that marriage, properly defined, can only exist between one man and one woman.
 This is why it is it is imperative that the expressed will of the people be enforced through any means at our disposal, as opportunities to check overreaches become available.